davidatwhiletrue/cep18-limited/README.md

+# WIP.
+DO NOT USE THIS BRANCH IN PRODUCTION

+This branch is for testing CEP-18 in Casper 2.0 rc5.
+Do not use in production.

 # Casper Fungible Tokens (CEP-18 Standard)

 This repository contains a reference contract implementation and tests for fungible tokens on a Casper network, following the [CEP-18 standard](https://github.com/casper-network/ceps/pull/18).